 VISIT THE PICTURESQUE FISHING TOWNS OF LOFOTEN

-PHOTOGRAPHIC EQUIPMENT TO THE LOFOTEN ISLANDS
+PHOTOGRAPHy EQUIPMENT for THE LOFOTEN ISLANDS

 REFLEX / MIRRORLESS CAMERA

-Taking into account how adverse the weather can be in the Arctic winter, some useful items that we can carry in our backpack would be:
+Taking into account how adverse the weather can be in the Arctic during winter, some useful items that we can carry in our backpack would be:

-- Rain cover for the photographic backpack.
+- Rain cover – for the photography backpack.

 PHOTO TOURs to THE LOFOTEN ISLANDS – IS IT NECESSARY?